BIOLOGY 1102 - FOUNDATIONS OF BIOLOGY

 Final Grade Calculation: (83.86 x 0.7) + (85.36 x 0.3) + 0.94 = 85.25 = B

-Note: The number of lecture HW and quiz points available will vary among semesters and may be more or less than that shown above.
+Note: The number of lecture HW and quiz points available will vary among semesters and may be significantly more or less than the number (40) shown above.

 MAKE SURE YOU SPEAK TO ME IF...you require extra time for exams, a note-taker, or have any other needs.
 Please come and speak to me sooner rather than later.
 Any information provided to me will remain strictly confidential.
 Also, if English is not your native language and you wish to discuss the possibility of extra time for exams, please see me before the first exam.
 In addition, if you are on academic probation, do not wait until the end of the semester to tell me and then expect that I will be able to help you.
 If you find yourself getting behind or not making the grade you need, then come see me immediately so we can discuss study and testing strategies that will help you succeed and avoid dismissal from the University.

-Say or do anything in our class that could offend any person in any way.
+Do not say or do anything in class that could offend any person in any way.
 Think before you speak.

-HOW TO SUCCEED IN THIS COURSE Attend All Lectures and Labs, complete all outlines and assignments, Study early and often from complete set of notes and you should have no trouble succeeding.
+HOW TO SUCCEED IN THIS COURSE Attend All Lectures and Labs, complete all outlines and assignments, Study early and often from a complete set of notes and you should have no trouble in this class.

 1. Class Web Site.
 There is a link on your HuskyCT lab and lecture pages.
 HuskyCT pages are for reporting grades.
 Web site is for finding course policies, syllabus, and lab homework.